mbret/angular-redux-light/README.md

 - (extra) Thunk middleware
 - (extra) Digest middleware to handle angular digest cycle and UI refresh

+## Restore / Persist
+Restore feature have some limits.
+Restoring the state will put back the store at the exact point as it was but there are some stuff that still need to performs (ex: redirect your application to the route (defined in the store), trigger the constructor of your component.
+When using a preloaded state all your application bootstrapping logic (module, config, etc) will run as well.
+It's not really possible to restore an entire application like a snapshot.
+However it's not a big deal and you may still handle the restore action to enhance your restoration process.

 ## Some points about Angular
 I wanted to make a classic web Angular project to fit all the cases (no web-packer for example) so there are no es6 export and all files are supposed to be injected on html file.